netscaler/cloud-native-getting-started/gcp/anthos/waf/README.md

 - nic0 provides access for management (NSIP), and access to back end servers (SNIP)
 - nic1 provides access for deployed applications (VIPs)
 - each interface is assigned an internal private IP address and an external Public IP address
-- the inststance is deployed as a preemptible node to reduce lab costs
+- the instance is deployed as a preemptible node to reduce lab costs
 - the instance automatically configures the password with Terraform
 - the instance is then automatically configured by the Citrix Ingress Controller and Citrix Node Controller deployed in the GKE cluster